Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - House prices are on the low end (relative to other developed nations), with many bargains to be had outside of major metro areas.

-- Spaniards place a lot of value on family and kinship.
+– Note: cost of living in Spain varies significantly by region.
+For example, the average rent for a one-bedroom apartment ranges from €600 to €1,050 per month. - Spaniards place a lot of value on family and kinship.
 Families spend time together – a day out to the beach or the park, a party or a fiesta will see many generations interacting together.

 - The Spanish people are friendly and like to help if they can.
 A few words of Spanish and an eagerness to learn go a long way to help integrate.